aditya24raj/aditya24raj.github.io/README.md

 These are just static websites built using HTML, CSS, Javascript and Bootstrap.

-visit https://aditya24raj.github.io to access the projects.
+Visit https://aditya24raj.github.io to access the projects